blissfuljuan/IT342-G2-Demo/README.md

 ABOUT MYSELF:
 I am nonchalant.

 NAME: Achilles Niño Castañeda

 COURSE: BSIT-3

 I am Achilles Niño V. Castañeda.
 I am 21 years old.
 I am in an identity crisis and is stuck what path to choose in life, but I love making music and playing games.
+My main dream is to become a Music Composer.
+Taking this IT course is just a mean to financially support my dream.

 Name: Mike Francis Alon
 Course: BSIT-3